 Trip Summary and Itinerary Map

 - Step ashore and learn about Wulaia Bay's history, visiting the iconic lighthouse and the indigenous museum

 Day 1: Punta Arenas

-Check in at 1385 O'Higgins Street (Arturo Prat Port) between 13:00 and 17:00, ready to board the M/V Stella Australis cruise ship at 18:00.
+Check in at 1385 O'Higgins Street (Arturo Prat Port) between 13:00 and 17:00, ready to board the vessel at 18:00.
 After a welcoming cocktail reception hosted by the Captain and his crew, the ship will depart for one of the remotest parts of the planet.

 Day 2: Ainsworth Bay to Tuckers Islets*

 At dawn, the ship will navigate its way through Almirantazgo Sound, arriving at Ainsworth Bay which is sited within Alberto De Agostini National Park.
 It's the perfect spot from which to see the Marinelli Glacier descending from Darwin Mountain Range in the distance, and to appreciate how the land returns to life after glacial retreat.

 Later, you'll sail to Tuckers Islets and, following lunch, board Zodiac boats to get closer to a colony of Magellan penguins (indigenous to the Southern Hemisphere) and cormorants.

 * In September and April, this excursion is replaced by a short walk to a nearby glacier at Brookes Bay.